wedesoft/hornetseye-doc/README.md

 Copyright
 ---------

-Copyright © 2006-2011 Jan Wedekind, Sheffield, United Kingdom.
+Copyright © 2006-2012 Jan Wedekind, Kingston upon Thames, United Kingdom.
 See {file:docs/License.md License} for details.

 See also
 --------